triplejingle/Bingo-Event-Automated/README.md

-An plugin to play an automated bingo.
-Currently in alpha stage.
+An BE Active NL plugin to play an automated bingo.
 -features
 Sends loot to the configurable server.
 Send screenshot to Discord; only when an item has been crossed off.